khaliev/folio-adlan/src/pages/post/zen-mornings.md

 - **Vinyl Vibes**: Start with some zen tricks, like a meditation.
 My go-to?
 A 10 minute eyes closing moment and reflecting on me, on my way to become a better version of myself.
 - **Brewed to Perfection**: Ditch the instant coffee.
 Go for a French press or Chemex brew.
 Trust me, it's worth the extra minutes.
 - **Meditative Moments**: Even just 5 minutes of mindfulness can set the tone.
-I use apps like Headspace or just some deep breathing exercises.
+I use apps like Balance or just some deep breathing exercises.
 - **Analog Inspiration**: Before diving into the digital, I jot down my thoughts in a Moleskine.
-Old school, I know, but it's a game-changer.
+Old school, I know, but it's a real game-changer.

 **Conclusion**